actions-on-google/actions-on-google-nodejs/sample/js/app/facts-about-google/README.md

 See the developer guide and release notes at [https://developers.google.com/actions/](https://developers.google.com/actions/) for more details.

+This sample uses `yarn` to run commands.
+Install yarn using instructions from https://yarnpkg.com/en/docs/install or with npm: `npm i -g yarn`.

 ### Steps
 1. Use the [Actions on Google Console](https://console.actions.google.com) to add a new project with a name of your choosing.
 1. Under *Build a custom app*, click *BUILD* in the Dialogflow box and then click *Create Actions on Dialogflow*.